tifanihusna/starter-academic/content/home/publications (others).md

 weight: 60

 title: Publications
-subtitle: 'book chapters, working papers, policy briefs'
+subtitle: 'conference proceedings, book chapters, working papers, policy briefs'

 content:
   # Page type to display.
 E.g. post, talk, publication...
   page_type: publications (others)
   # Choose how much pages you would like to display (0 = all pages)
-  # count: 5
+  # count: 0
   # Choose how many pages you would like to offset by
   # offset: 0
   # Page order: descending (desc) or ascending (asc) date.